Hiring an apprentice can help you grow your business, pass on your skills and build a reliable workforce for the future.

 Construction Industry Training Board (CITB)

 CITB is the industry training board in England, Scotland and Wales, and its purpose is to support the construction industry to attract talent and support skills development.
-CITB is the main training provider for the construction industry in the UK, and all construction businesses are required by law to register with the CITB.
+It's the main training provider for the construction industry in the UK, and all construction businesses are required by law to register with the CITB.

 CITB Northern Ireland (CITB NI)